Should you count calories on a low-carb or keto diet?

-Additionally, your insulin level – and how sensitive your body is to insulin – will influence whether you store or burn calories.
+Additionally, your insulin levels – and how sensitive your body is to insulin – may influence whether you store or burn calories.
 In people who have lost weight, elevated post-meal insulin levels and a slower metabolism may drive weight regain.
-However, lowering carb intake may help to counteract this effect.6 What’s more, when it comes to weight loss, low-carb diets regularly outperform low-calorie diets, even in studies where calories aren’t intentionally counted or restricted during low-carb eating.7
+However, researchers have found that decreasing carb intake may help counteract these effects.9 What’s more, low-carb diets regularly outperform low-calorie diets for weight loss, even in studies where calories aren’t intentionally counted or restricted during low-carb eating.10

 For example, in a 2004 study, overweight and obese adults consumed a low-fat diet and a low-carb diet for one week each.
 Both diets were designed to reduce each person’s calorie intake by 500 calories per day.
-Yet people lost more weight and body fat after the low-carb week than the low-fat week – even though men in the study averaged higher calorie intake during the low-carb phase.8
+Yet the participants lost more weight and body fat during the low-carb week than the low-fat week – even though men in the study averaged slightly higher calorie intake while following low carb.11

 Video: Doctors answer